top of page

 Tim Wong & Akiko Hirano

-Tim Wong and Akiko Hirano first started their long collaboration as scientists, doing research on pathogenic viruses.
-In the year 2000, they quit their faculty positions at University of Washington School of Medicine in Seattle to pursue their mutual interests in art.
-They moved to Santa Fe, New Mexico and opened Touching Stone Gallery in a 250-year-old adobe house on Old Santa Fe Trail.
-For the next 14 years, their gallery curated highly acclaimed exhibitions of diverse Japanese art, including ceramic, textile, and painting.
-After the 100th show, they closed the brick-and-mortar gallery and continue to show their own works online in the current website.
-We hope you will enjoy your visit.
+In the year 2000, Wong and Hirano quit their faculty positions at University of Washington and moved to Santa Fe.
+They opened Touching Stone Gallery in a 250-year-old adobe house on Old Santa Fe Trail.
+For the next 14 years, their gallery promoted talented living artists with highly acclaimed exhibitions of Japanese art, including ceramic, textile, and painting.
+After the 100th show, they decided to close the gallery to spend more time on their own art and writing.
+Their works explore the synergy between Japanese and Southwestern aesthetics.
+We hope you will find your visit enjoyable and rewarding.

 Thank you!
 Your comment/ inquiry is received.